iamsteffany/guwople/README.md

 ## Contributing

-Feel free to open an issue for any bugs or feature requests.
+Feel free to open an issue for any bugs or feature requests

 To contribute to the code, see [CONTRIBUTING.md](https://github.com/steffnay/guwople/blob/main/CONTRIBUTING.md)